 What is a medical device audit?

-A medical device audit is a systematic, documented process which seeks to obtain evidence and evaluate if products are created in compliance with regulatory requirements and GxP.
+A medical device audit is a systematic, documented process which seeks to obtain evidence that products are created in compliance with regulatory requirements and GxP.
 They can be carried out by notified bodies and government agencies on an announced and unannounced basis.
 But they also need to be conducted internally as part of your company’s ongoing regulatory obligations.

 - Audits by EU Notified Bodies

 - FDA audits

 - Unannounced audits (conducted by regulators and certifying bodies)

 Audit by notified bodies in the EU

 Depending on the categorisation of your medical device, you will need to be audited at your premises by a Notified Body (NB).
 The Notified Body will certify you against the requirements of the MDR 2017/745 or IVDR 2017/746 so that you can apply for a CE marking.
 They will also assess your Quality Management System against the requirements of ISO 13485:2016.

 It is up to the medical device company to appoint a Notified Body to audit them and assess if they meet the required standards.